-Peter Rautek, Stefan Bruckner, and M. Eduard Gröller are with the Institute of Computer Graphics and Algorithms, Vienna University of Technology, Austria, E-mail: {rautek| bruckner| groeller}@cg.tuwien.ac.at. this idea by explicitly defining semantic values using fuzzy sets, enabling a linguistic specification of renderings.
+The semantic values are defined using fuzzy sets.
 The fuzzy sets are described by membership functions that are specified by the user.
 The mapping of various volume attributes to a given visual style is achieved with fuzzy logic arithmetics.
 Fuzzy logic rules specify the mapping with the natural language of the application domain.

 The objective of the semantic layers concept is a meaningful mapping from given volume attributes to given visual styles for the purpose of illustration.
 We identified two major challenges to make our novel concept applicable.
-On one hand the mapping should not violate the property of bijectivity in order to be an adequate replacement of the well established color transfer functions.
+On the one hand the mapping has to be bijective in order to be an adequate replacement of the well established color transfer functions.
 On the other hand it is desirable to achieve a semantic mapping by the use of semantically meaningful values.